MyreMylar/pygame_gui/docs/source/theme_reference/theme_world_space_health_bar.rst

 UIWorldSpaceHealthBar Theming Parameters
 =========================================

-The UIWorldSpaceHealthBar theming block id is 'world_space_health_bar'.
+The :class:`UIWorldSpaceHealthBar <.UIWorldSpaceHealthBar>` theming block id is 'world_space_health_bar'.

 Colours
 -------

-UIWorldSpaceHealthBar makes use of these colour parameters in a 'colours' block:
+:class:`UIWorldSpaceHealthBar <.UIWorldSpaceHealthBar>` makes use of these colour parameters in a 'colours' block:

  - "**border**" - The colour of the health bar's border if it has one.
  - "**filled_bar**" - The colour of the actual bar itself, of the portion of it that is still full.